- About Us

 Services continue: Our Customer Service counter is open to the public while some other departments continue to offer online services.
 Please visit the following departments for any information you may need:

 Sign up to receive notifications: Register today for our Rapid Alert Notification System to receive critical emergency notifications from ACWD.
 Your sign-up for ACWD's Rapid Alert Notification system will allow us to reach you with urgent or emergency information about water service and/or conditions that may impact your water safety or availability.

-Free online educational resources: In an effort to support educators and parents during school closures, see our Online Educational Resources webpage for a list of links to fun, informative water education websites and free activities.
+Free online educational resources: See our Online Educational Resources webpage for a list of links to fun, informative water education websites and free activities.